bassamelobeid/flutter-deriv-api/doc/CODE-MAP.md

    Stores the mapping from RPC names to (anonymous) functions that implement the behaviour of the RPCs.
    Also implements a keyword-like DSL to ease implementation of RPCs in other modules.

+ * `lib/BOM/RPC/v3/...` - implement RPCs

+   The bulk of the code in this repository is the actual implementation of RPC handling functions.
+   These live in individual files that populate names within the `BOM::RPC::v3::...` namespace.

 # Lifecycle